 - Pour into glasses and enjoy.

-- Coconut water can be substituted with coconut milk, pineapple juice, orange juice, or plain water.
+- Coconut water can be substituted with coconut milk, pineapple juice, or orange juice.

-- For a low calorie version, substitute half of the frozen pineapple with ice.
+- Low calorie version: substitute half of the frozen pineapple with ice.

 - Non-alcoholic version: substitute the rum with more coconut water.